mycrEEpy/pgopher/README.md

 # pgopher

 `pgopher` schedules the collection of CPU pprof profiles and allows you to download them via an API.
-These profiles can then be used to for PGO during your next compilation.
+These profiles can then be used for PGO during your next compilation.

 ## Description